collective/collective.addons/docs/source/addnewaddonrelease.rst

-The owner could make alternatively a mouse click on the menu entry 'Add new' in the menu bar on the left side and choose from the opening sub menu the entry 'Add-On-Release' (see the small red arrow in the screenshot above).
+The owner could make alternatively a mouse click on the menu entry 'Add new' in the menu bar on the left side and choose from the opening sub menu the entry 'Add-On Release' (see the small red arrow in the screenshot above).

 The form dialog consists of several register.
 The form fields in the first register asks for more general information about the release.
 It's possible to edit and change